Summary

 2. Open up your own credit card

-If you can provide proof of income, it may be time to apply for a card in your name.
-But know that things have changed from the days when every college freshman’s dorm mailbox overflowed with credit card offers and card issuers rained free pizza and T-shirts on students who applied.
+If you can provide proof of income, you may want to consider applying for a card in your name.
+But it’s important to understand that things have changed from the days when every college freshman’s dorm mailbox overflowed with credit card offers.

-In this post-Credit CARD Act era, most issuers are no longer clamoring to put a credit card in the hands of every college student.
-Some no longer offer student cards.
-Others switched to pushing debit cards on campus.
+Most issuers are no longer clamoring to put a credit card in the hands of every college student.
+And, some no longer offer student cards, while others have switched to promoting debit cards on campus.

-Also know that when you receive a credit card that’s all yours — one with no co-signers — the responsibility for handling the card wisely and repaying your debts falls squarely on your shoulders.
+It’s also important to understand that when you receive a credit card in your name — one with no co-signers — the responsibility for repaying your debts falls squarely on your shoulders.

 3. Get the right credit card for you

-Once you’re able to qualify for a regular card on your own, it’s important to remember that not all credit cards are the same, says Clarky Davis, former spokeswoman for CareOne Credit Counseling and formally known as the “Debt Diva.”
+Once you’re able to qualify for a regular card on your own, it’s important to remember that not all credit cards are the same, says Clarky Davis, former spokeswoman for CareOne Credit Counseling.

 Before you apply for a credit card, you “must do some research to find a card with the most benefits — a lower interest rate, no annual fees, reasonable credit limits and clear billing policies,” says Davis.

-If you think you might carry a balance, go with a no-frills, low interest credit card.
-A rewards credit card may sound cooler, but the higher annual percentage rate (APR) and possible annual fee might not be worth it.
+If you think you might carry a balance, it’s smart to opt for a no-frills, low-interest credit card.
+A rewards credit card may sound more appealing, but the higher annual percentage rate (APR) and likelihood of an annual fee might not be worth it.

-Sullivan says some students should consider starting out with a retail card.
-Retail cards come with fewer benefits and lower spending limits but using this type of card and paying the bill regularly will build good credit.
+Sullivan says some students should consider starting with a retail card.
+Retail cards come with fewer benefits and lower spending limits, but using this type of card and paying the bill on time each month will build good credit.

-Davis says those who can’t qualify for a retail card will need a secured credit card, which is attached to a savings account.
-However, if you pay the bill responsibly and on time, you’ll eventually qualify for a regular credit card.
-That includes student credit cards, which are directly aimed at consumers who may lack significant borrowing history.
+Davis says those who can’t qualify for a retail card can consider a secured credit card, which requires you to put down a deposit in return for a line of credit, usually with a limit that’s equivalent to the deposit.
+However, if you pay the secured credit card bill responsibly and on time, chances are good that you’ll eventually qualify for a regular credit card.

 4. Use the credit card for occasional, small purchases

-Since responsible card use and on-time repayments will help you build a good credit history, while also discouraging the bank from closing your account due to inactivity, don’t just leave that plastic sitting in your wallet.
+Since responsible card use and on-time repayments will help you build a good credit history, don’t just leave the credit card you qualify for sitting in your wallet.

 “Getting a credit card means you start a credit history and shows on your credit report that you have one account and no late payments,” Sullivan says.
 “But if you really want to start credit, you have to use the card.”

 One way to do that?
-Consider putting small, recurring charges on your card: Think of regular expenses, such as groceries or monthly subscriptions (like Netflix), that you won’t have trouble repaying at the end of the month.
+Consider putting small, recurring charges on your card.
+It generally makes sense to use it for regular expenses, such as groceries or monthly subscriptions (like Netflix), that you won’t have trouble repaying.

 5. Avoid big-ticket buys, except in case of emergency